 - LED Aquarium Lighting vs. Fluorescent T5 and T8 bulbs

 - LED aquarium lighting vs. Metal Halide

 - Do’s and Don’ts of LED Aquarium Lighting

 Chances are you’ve heard the term “LED Lighting” thrown around a lot these days.
 But, do you know what LED stands for?
 LED stands for Light Emitting Diode.
 With a name like that you can see why it goes by LED; it sounds much better.

 The short version of how LEDs work goes like this.
-Basically, an LED is a semi-conductor device that converts electricity into light.
-Since LEDs are semi-conductors, electrons pass through and turn into light.
+An LED is a semiconductor device that converts electricity into light.
+Since LEDs are semiconductors, electrons pass through and turn into light.

 But now that they have, they are certainly here to stay:

-LEDs really started seeing the spotlight in 2010.
-The U.S. Energy Department, among others, starting spreading the word about the benefits of LED lighting and people started listening.
+LEDs started seeing the spotlight in 2010.
+The U.S. Energy Department, among others, starting spreading the word about the benefits of LED lighting, and people started listening.

 It seems everyone has seen the light, so to speak:

 When you hear about the benefits you’ll begin to understand why so many people aren’t looking back to the old light bulb as we know it.
 The future seems to be a lot brighter and cheaper due to LEDs.